I finally did it… I kicked my sugar addiction.

-Dr. Joel Fuhrman, author of The End of Dieting, says eating too much sugar should be considered just as dangerous as smoking cigarettes.
+Dr. Joel Fuhrman, author of The End of Dieting, says eating too much sugar should be considered just as dangerous as smoking cigarettes, and just as hard to quit.
 And, there’s no way I’d do that to my body… so the sugar had to go.

 “A diet with sugar and high glycemic index foods promotes all the leading causes of death in America,” says Dr. Fuhrmansays.
 “I don’t see value in cutting out sugar for a few days and then going back to eating it, but I do see value in cutting it out permanently.”

 Why It’s So Difficult to Kick the Sugar Habit